itzakio/deshi-deals-web/readme.md

 ### 4. What is **Event Delegation** in JavaScript?
 Why is it useful?

+**Answer:**
-**Answer:** Event Delegation is a technique used to triggered event by using DOM Event Bubbling features.
+**Event Delegation:** Event Delegation is a technique used to triggered event by using DOM Event Bubbling features.
 In this technique the EventListener set only in the parent element.
 And for the bubbling feature parent element can identify witch element is triggering the event by the help of DOM element selectors.

 **Example:**
 ```html